 Everyone enjoyed free music, glitter tattoos, strolling jugglers, a photo booth and over twenty pet-related exhibitors.
-Barbeque, hot dogs and snow cones were among food items available from local food trucks.
-The exhibitors offered pet-related products and non-profit information on local pet rescue and support groups.
+Barbeque, hot dogs and snow cones were among food items available

 In 2016, the Firm welcomed Elizabeth L. Gray as a principal.
 Liz joined to expand the Firm's already burgeoning Wills, Trusts and Estates practice.
 Liz has developed an extensive practice in the areas of elder law, estate planning, special needs planning, guardianships and conservatorships, and estate administration.
 She has also established a reputation as one of the preeminent elder law and special needs attorneys in Virginia, frequently lecturing and making presentations on the subjects to other lawyers and professionals.